ladycosy/code-refactoring/README.md

 ## Overview

-It is on-the-job ticket, which means I'll begin with starter code and refactor it (recall that to refactor code is to improve it without changing what it does) to meet a certain set of standards or implement a new technology.
+It is on-the-job ticket, which means I begin with starter code and refactor it (recall that to refactor code is to improve it without changing what it does) to meet a certain set of standards or implement a new technology.
 The goal is to refactor an existing site to make it more accessible.
-I will be using `HTML and CSS` in `VS Code`.
+I use `HTML and CSS` in `VS Code`.

 ## User Story
 ```